oneeve8/kobble-data/content/markdown.md

 	* Eggs
 	* Tofu

-Backslash escapes allow for literal characters which would otherwise have meaning
+Backslash escapes allow for literal characters which would otherwise have meaning in Markdown’s formatting synta
 example:

 \*star\*